hustlebuilder/Inflation-Resistant-Stablecoin/README.md

 run anchor keys list, this will give you the new program id

-copy the id to the top of your lib.rs
+copy the id to the top of your solang contract(s)

 run anchor build again